uchicago-library/lucy/README.md

 $ python lucy.py
 ```

 This should return the correct text to your browser, but without the right newlines or anything like that.
-If you view the source of the page you'll see the correctly formatted text&mdash;but lets add templates next so that we can return something that will render properly as HTML.
+If you view the source of the page you'll see the correctly formatted text&mdash;but let's add templates next so that we can return something that will render properly as HTML.

 ### Adding templates to Flask